NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-3-0-to-9-4-0.md

 Change in Field 3 (A3): two more key values---Mode06 and Mode07---are added.

-Field 4 (N1) remains the same.
+Field 4 (N1) remains the same; however it is no longer the last field.
+See the newly added Field 5 (N2) below.

-Insert new Field 5 (N2): MaxAllowedDelTemp, supplied with minimu, maximum, and default values.
+Newly added Field 5 (N2): MaxAllowedDelTemp, supplied with minimu, maximum, and default values.